Az-Net/D.E.S.I./README.md

 ## Usage:

+Clone this repository to your system.

-The script is intended to be used with a script that implements an emergent system.
-To use D.E.S.I., provide the path to the script as the first argument:
+The script is intended to be used with an addition bash script that implements an emergent system.
+To use D.E.S.I., provide the path to the second script as the argument:
 ```
 suda bash /*/DESI.sh /*/target_script.sh
 ```